 - Prostate Gland and Seminal Vesicles

-- After traveling into the vas deferens, the sperm combine with fluids from the prostate and seminal glands.
+- After travelling into the vas deferens, the sperm combines with fluids from the prostate and seminal glands.
 The fluids give the sperm the nutrients they need for when they leave the body and help to make the semen (the creamy fluid with tons of sperm in it) stick together.

 - Sexual Arousal